Table of Contents

 A therapy-resistant depression is one where symptoms remain, even though treatment was done with two correctly chosen and correctly dosed antidepressants successively over a period of three weeks each.
 In such cases, infusion therapy has proved to be effective because of the higher plasma levels, compliance and the positive psychodynamic influence of the infusion therapy.

 Adverse Effects and Contraindications

-In treatment with tricyclic antidepressants, vegetative-anticholinergic adverse effects are prominent.
+In treatment with tricyclic antidepressants, the anticholinergic adverse effects are prominent.
 Among them are orthostatic hypotension, constipation, dry mouth, and tachycardia.
 The TCAs also cause urinary retention in elderly men, ECG abnormalities, and life-threatening arrhythmias.

-It is important to differentiate adverse effects from symptoms of a major depressive disorder.
+It is important to differentiate drug adverse effects from symptoms of a major depressive disorder.
 Adverse effects typically occur in the first days of therapy, hence the slowly increasing application.
-In major, mainly endogenous, depressions intolerance is rare even with high doses.
+The major adverse effects of each class of antidepressants are summarized in the following table.

 |TCAs||Voiding disorders, accommodation disorders, tremor, xerostomia, dizziness, cardiac conduction disorders, unrest, weight gain, loss of libido, erectile dysfunction, edemas, exanthema|